 Our Trip To Floatworks

-We thought it was time we went and saw what all the fuss was about, so we sent our Head of Content Jasmine down to Floatworks in Vauxhall to see what she found.
+We thought it was time to see what all the fuss is about, so we sent our Head of Content Jasmine down to Floatworks in Vauxhall to give it a go.

 Part nervous, part excited, but all the while secretly hoping I’d be transported into the Upside Down world full of monsters and demons, fighting side by side with Eleven, off I went to Vauxhall!
 I arrived at Floatworks to be met by Marketing Manager Andy.
 He took me to the chill-out room, filled with bean bags and an impressive array of tasty teas, to chat about his experience with floating and the types of people who use floatation therapy.

 J: So, what kind of people do you see come here to float?